-4a All parts within the dwelling envelope must be allocated or included in a zone.
-Table 4-1 outlines software zoning types and definitions-this replicates Appendix 1 of the NatHERS Technical Note.

-4b The minimum zoning requirements for any dwelling are:

-- It must contain a minimum of three zones excluding the garage.
-For example, a kitchen/living, bedroom and an unconditioned zone. - Each zone must have walls, a floor and a ceiling and/or roof. - 4c Workshops, store rooms and laundries may be combined with the garage if they: - are within the garage; and - can only be accessed from the garage and/or by an external door; and - does not contain an internal door to the dwelling. - 4d A large number of zones can slow down calculations in Chenath.
-If the dwelling contains more than 50 zones, adjacent zones (e.g. bedrooms) may be combined if they: - have external windows or doors to the same orientation; and - are the same zone type and conditioning; and - open to the same internal zone (i.e. an internal hallway); and - do not have external ventilation to more than one orientation. - 4e Small non-habitable spaces, such as small pantries (i.e. less than or equal to 700mm in depth), built-in robes, plumbing voids, wall voids and service ducts, are included in the zone they are attached to or located in. - 4f Small storage spaces located under a staircase can be included in the same zone as the staircase. - 4g Ensuites or WIRs accessible only from a bedroom are considered night-time zones as they are more likely to have similar temperature settings and occupancy patterns to the bedroom.
-This is regardless of if the ensuite or WIR has a window, or if it is accessed via a door or a permanent opening. (continued overleaf...)

-4h An airlock may be modelled as an unconditioned space if it:
+- 5a All parts within the dwelling envelope must be allocated or included in a zone.
+Table 5-1 outlines software zoning types and definitions.
+This replicates Appendix 1 of the NatHERS Technical Note. - 5b The minimum zoning requirements for any dwelling are that: - it must contain a minimum of three zones, excluding the garage (e.g. a kitchen/living, bedroom and unconditioned zone) - it must have at least one unconditioned zone - each zone must have walls, a floor and a ceiling and/or roof. - 5c Workshops, storerooms and laundries may be combined with the garage if they: - are within the garage; and - can only be accessed from the garage and/or by an external door; and - do not contain an internal door to the dwelling (the garage can contain an internal door to the dwelling). - 5d A large number of zones can slow down calculations in Chenath.
+If the dwelling contains more than 50 zones, adjacent zones (e.g. bedrooms) may be combined if they: - have external windows or doors to the same orientation; and - are the same zone type and conditioning; and - are open to the same internal zone (i.e. an internal hallway); and - do not have external ventilation to more than one orientation. - 5e Small non-habitable spaces such as small pantries (less than or equal to 700mm in depth), built-in robes, plumbing voids, wall voids and service ducts are included in the zone they are attached to or located in. - 5f Small storage spaces located under a staircase can be included in the same zone as the staircase. - 5g Ensuites or walk-in robes (WIRs) accessible only from a bedroom are considered night-time zones as they are more likely to have similar temperature settings and occupancy patterns to the bedroom.
+This is regardless of if the ensuite or WIR has a window, or if it is accessed via a door or a permanent opening. - 5h An airlock, which is considered a small, relatively airtight space, may be modelled as an unconditioned space if it: - is located at a dwelling entrance; and - has one or more external walls; and - has one or more internal walls; and - has an external door; and - has one or more internal doors, of which only one opens to a conditioned zone.

-- is located at a dwelling entrance; and - has one or more external walls; and - has one or more internal walls; and - has an external door; and - has one or more internal doors, of which only one opens to a conditioned zone. - 4i Studios, bedsits and open-plan apartments must be modelled with at least three zones; a kitchen/living zone, bedroom zone and unconditioned zone. - 4j When there are no obvious features by which to zone the open-plan studio or bedsit, the following minimum conditioned zone areas must apply: - kitchen/living zone area(s) = minimum of 30% of the total floor area - bedroom zone area = minimum of 20% of the total floor area - 4k An outdoor living area must be considered within the dwelling and zoned accordingly if: - It can be fully enclosed by solid construction elements (walls, windows, bi-fold doors), and; - It is mechanically heated or cooled. - 4 Unconditioned outdoor living areas, semi-open 'alfresco' spaces and detached garages are not allocated a zone, but must be considered for shading purposes.
+- 5i Studios, bedsits and open-plan apartments must be modelled with at least three zones; kitchen/living, bedroom and unconditioned.
+When there are no obvious features by which to zone the open-plan studio or bedsit, the following minimum conditioned zone areas must apply (for modelling purposes only): - kitchen/living zone area(s) = minimum of 30% of the total floor area - bedroom zone area = minimum of 20% of the total floor area